 - Be sure to keep up with your spending.
 By observing your spending habits you are less likely to find yourself with overdraft charges—if you find yourself in a constant state of paying overdraft fees and can’t seem to track down your funds, it may not be a bad idea to sit down with your local CB&S Banker to see how we can help improve your finances.

 - Listing your income brings me to my next question… Are you planning on working throughout your college career?

 - It’s not a bad idea to get a part-time job during college.
 Most colleges even have work study programs.

-- If you do choose to work throughout college, you may need a bank account to enroll in direct deposit—CB&S Bank offers a great student checking account that has a lot of great benefits to college students.
+- If you do choose to work throughout college, you may need a bank account to enroll in direct deposit—CB&S Bank offers a great student account that has a lot of great benefits to college students.

 - Start saving now: